thanigai467/commerce-postfinance/README.md

 ## Webhooks

-You’ll need to create webhooks in postfinance checkout backend to utilize webhooks.
+You’ll need to create webhooks in postfinance account to utilize webhooks.

 ### Configuring postfinance checkout

-Set up a webhooks endpoint in your Stripe dashboard API settings.
-The URL for this endpoint can be found in your Commerce Stripe gateway settings.
+Create [webhook](https://checkout.postfinance.ch/en-us/doc/webhooks) in your Postfinance account.
+The webhook URL can be found in your Commerce Stripe gateway settings.

 The required entites and states are:

-#### For Transactions
+#### For Transaction

 - `Fullfill`
 - `Failed`